unoplatform/workshops/tube-player/modules/01-Getting-started/google-api-key.md

 # YouTube API Key Instructions.

+In the following steps, we will walk you through [this tutorial](https://developers.google.com/youtube/v3/getting-started), and provide you with detailed screenshots on how to obtain a YouTube Data API v3 key, required for this workshop.

 ## Create a new project in Google Console

 1. Open the [Enabled APIs and services](https://console.cloud.google.com/apis/dashboard) page in the Google Console Dashboard.